 But regulatory burdens aren’t reflexively bad.
 Consider the new International Financial Reporting Standard 9 (IFRS9).
-This new accounting standard went live in January 2018 and changes how credit losses are recognised on the books.
+This new accounting standard went live in January 2018 and changes how credit losses are recognized on the books.

 IFRS9 enforces earlier recognition of credit losses.
-Financial institutions will have to provide for possible future credit losses in the very first reporting period a loan goes on the books – even if it is highly likely that the asset will be fully collectable.
+Financial institutions will have to provide for possible future credit losses in the very first reporting period a loan goes on the books – even if it is highly likely that the asset will be fully collectible.

 Essentially, this means more pressure on the debtor.
 This new approach will more accurately reflect your current debt portfolio, and that’s good.
-But it requires more analysis and has a greater level of complexity, increasing the requirement for specialised software with built-in analytics tools and the swift settlement of delinquent debts.
+But it requires more analysis and has a greater level of complexity, increasing the requirement for specialized software with built-in analytics tools and the swift settlement of delinquent debts.

 The IFRS9 changes, much like GDPR, add a new layer of regulatory complexity for collections teams.
 But they’re also indicative of how regulation actually offers a chance to reinvigorate and improve your debt recovery process.

-Governments, norms and priorities change, and often regulation goes with them.
+Governments, norms, and priorities change, and often regulation goes with them.
 In some territories, like Saudi Arabia, it’s the lack of agreed laws that provide an obstacle.

 The reality is there’s no ‘good’ or ‘bad’ regulation.
 Or, at least, it’s not your job to make policy.
 You have to react to it as best you can, and you’re measured on results.

 Debt recovery is one part of a wider loan ecosystem, in which every element has an impact on the eventual repayment.
-And within this process, there are steps you can take independent of laws and regulation: automate your processes, offer your customers a wide variety of ways to settle debts, improve your management of staff and third-party collections agencies.
+And within this process, there are steps you can take independent of laws and regulations: automate your processes, offer your customers a wide variety of ways to settle debts, improve your management of staff and third-party collections agencies.